Stuart Russell

 Curriculum Vitae

-I am an Economist (YP) in the Public Institutions, Data, and Analytics unit of the World Bank's Governance Global Practice.
-I joined the World Bank through the Young Professionals Program.
+I am an Economist (YP) in the World Bank's Governance Global Practice currently working on the West and Central Africa region.
+I am also a research affiliate with MIT GOVLAB as well as a member of the World Bank's Bureaucracy Lab.
 I have a Ph.D. in political science from the Massachusetts Institute of Technology (MIT) and a B.A. in political science and economics from Swarthmore College.
+I originally joined the World Bank through the Young Professionals Program.

 Research in progress